DavidWells/davidwells.io-v1/content/work/2015-03-18-drafts-for-friends.md

 This WordPress plugin gives you the ability to share drafted content with your friends without them logging into WordPress.

-The drafts are visible for a transient amount of time, then they revert to private drafts that require a login to view.
+The drafts are visible for a transient amount of time; then, they revert to private drafts that require a login to view.

 This was a WordPress plugin built with React.
-The entire user interface is JavaScript driven.
+The entire user interface is JavaScript-driven.

 PHP runs in the background to fetch the required data from WordPress.